core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Add parameter for signaling KUDOS support when using the ACE OSCORE profile.

 * Enable using the reverse message flow for peers that are only CoAP servers.

-* Mechanism for signaling KUDOS support in the ACE OSCORE profile.

 * Further clarifications about achieving key confirmation and deletion of old contexts.